 He started as a pawn in the political struggle that followed Mary’s abdication.
 He became king of England in 1603 as he was a descendant of James IV and his English wife Margaret Tudor.

-The King’s move to London is known as the Union of the Crowns and it signified the period when Scotland was no longer independent.
-This state of affairs started with the Union of Parliaments in 1707 and may end at some point in the 21st century.
+The King’s move to London is known as the Union of the Crowns and it signified the period when Scotland no longer had her own monarch.

 The Union of Parliaments in 1707 followed on and, as a working arrangement, seems likely to end at some point in the 21st century.
 Probably soon.